Help super-size your little one's future

 Look who’s talking

 When your kids are young, try talking to them about the importance of saving so they begin to understand concepts like goal setting, delayed gratification and even the notion of setting cash aside for a rainy day.
 Then as they get older, you can discuss the buying and selling of shares, how these can go up and down in value, and the benefits of variety (aka diversification).
-Keep money conversations fun and relatable so their interest grows alongside their portfolio.
+Keep money conversations relatable – our fun and colourful ‘learn about investing’ worksheet for kids can help.

 Trading places